SBCC-Group-3-an-8/academic_sbcc_project/README.md

 # ERP for Student Feedback Management

-A robust **Enterprise Resource Planning (ERP)** system designed to streamline the student feedback process, course management, and progress tracking.
-Built collaboratively using **Laravel** (backend) and **React** (frontend), the platform offers an intuitive and seamless user experience.
+A robust Enterprise Resource Planning (ERP) system designed to streamline the student feedback process, course management, and progress tracking.
+Built collaboratively using Laravel (backend) and React (frontend), the platform offers an intuitive and seamless user experience.

----

 ## 🚀 Features

-- **Feedback Management**: Efficiently collect and manage student feedback for courses, faculty, and overall program effectiveness.
+- **Feedback Management:** Efficiently collect and manage student feedback for courses, faculty, and overall program effectiveness.
-- **Course Management**: Track and update course details with ease.
+- **Course Management:** Track and update course details with ease.
-- **Progress Tracking**: Provide insights into students' academic and feedback progress.
+- **Progress Tracking:** Provide insights into students' academic and feedback progress.
-- **Responsive Design**: User-friendly interface optimized for both desktop and mobile.
+- **Responsive Design:** User-friendly interface optimized for both desktop and mobile.
-- **Seamless Integration**: Backend and frontend integration ensuring smooth functionality.
+- **Seamless Integration:** Backend and frontend integration ensuring smooth functionality.
-- **Secure Authentication**: Role-based access for administrators, faculty, and students.
+- **Secure Authentication:** Role-based access for administrators, faculty, and students.

----

 ## 🛠️ Tech Stack

 ### Backend:
-- **Laravel**: PHP-based framework for backend development.
+- **Laravel:** PHP-based framework for backend development.
-- **MySQL**: Database for storing and managing data.
+- **MySQL:** Database for storing and managing data.

 ### Frontend:
-- **React**: JavaScript library for building dynamic user interfaces.
+- **React:** JavaScript library for building dynamic user interfaces.
-- **Bootstrap**: For responsive and modern design elements.
+- **Bootstrap:** For responsive and modern design elements.

----

 ## 🏗️ Project Architecture